 - Parents who attend training or games should limit close contact with others (~6 feet).

-- Players will set personal belongings and water bottles at least 6 feet apart and remain socially distanced during water breaks.
+- Players will remain socially distanced during water breaks.

 Players, coaches, parents, and family members should follow the general CDC recommendations for prevention, which include: